markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </footer>
 ```

-While there are dozens of [semantic elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element#Content_sectioning) available to us, it might be harder to find appropriate matches for the rest of the layout.
+Even though there are dozens of [semantic elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element#Content_sectioning) available to us, it might be harder to find appropriate matches for the rest of the layout.
 The large image at the top is sometimes referred to as a "jumbotron" or "hero," but there's no `<jumbotron>` element in HTML.

 If none of the existing elements make sense, there's no harm in falling back on a good ol' `<div>`.
 At the very least, though, we can think of our layout as having several key sections.

 > **Important:** Remember to type out every code snippet in this lesson instead of copying and pasting!

 Hey, what do you know, there's a `<section>` element!
-Let's go ahead and outline all of our sections in the `index.html` file:
+Let's go ahead and outline all of our sections in the `index.html` file by typing the following:

 ```html
 <!-- navigation -->